 Permit and Application Extensions

-On Tuesday, June 2, the San Diego City Council approved an interim urgency ordinance that provides extensions for various Development Services permits.
-This ordinance will remain in effect for 45-calendar days and must be extended to allow for the full duration of each permit extension, as outlined below.
+The San Diego City Council approved an interim urgency ordinance that provides extensions for various Development Services permits, as outlined below.

 - Development permits that have not expired prior to March 12, 2020, will be granted a 365-day extension of the expiration date of the Development Permit in addition to any extensions already permitted by the San Diego Municipal Code, unless the State dictates otherwise.
 However, this 365-day extension only applies to cannabis outlet and production facility Conditional Use Permits that have been issued pursuant to San Diego Municipal Code Sections 141.0504 and 141.1004, which have not expired prior to March 12, 2020, and have been utilized by the effective date of Ordinance No. O-21198 on June 2, 2020.

 - Building, electrical, plumbing, mechanical, fire, grading and public right-of-way permit applications that have not expired before March 12, 2020, are granted an additional 365-day extension of their utilization or expiration dates in addition to any extensions already permitted by the San Diego Municipal Code and Mayor Kevin L. Faulconer's Executive Order 2020-2.
 These projects shall comply with state building standards in effect at the time of permit issuance.